Who can forget the line uttered by Julius Caesar, ‘E tu Brutus’?

 7. Hang out with supportive co-workers:

-Have caring co-workers at your side.
+Try to build good co-worker relationships at work.
+Always have good caring co-workers at your side.
 Talk to them on all topics but never broach any topic concerning the backstabbers.
 Talk about fun things, laugh and have fun.

 Backstabbers will automatically retreat when they see that you are not intimidated but are having fun.